-The approach remains the same.
-These trading platforms try to arouse consumers' curiosity by placing scam ads on social media such as Facebook.
+These trading platforms try to arouse consumers' curiosity by placing scam ads on social media.
 In these fake ads, a well-known person often explains how to get rich quick.

-After clicking on the ad and having given their contact details, the victims are usually swiftly called by fraudsters presenting a concrete investment proposal (in shares, alternative investment products, virtual currencies, etc.).
+Trading platforms also use mobile applications to lure victims.
+These fake ads or mobile applications often form part of the offer of a virtual currency or training course.
+After clicking on the ad or downloading the mobile app and having given their contact details, the victims are usually swiftly called by fraudsters presenting a concrete investment proposal (in shares, alternative investment products, virtual currencies, etc.).